czchen/czchen.github.io/resume.md

 ### Summary

-#### Solve SIM/USIM/R-UIM related issues mobile phone and module.

-*   Implement new SIM lock mechanism to fulfill all requirements.
+*   Implement new SIM lock mechanism.
+    *   Uses TLV format with RSA + SHA1-HMAC as cryptographic algorithm.
+    *   Uses Google C++ testing framework for DLL testing.

-*   Maintenance and develop auto testing tool for GCF/PTCRB.
+*   Develope new auto testing tool for GCF/PTCRB.
-*   Solved 176 issues, held 17 presentations, wrote 14 documents.

-#### Professional Accomplishments

-*   [Protocol test machine] Improvement auto-testing tool for GCF/PTCRB in house testing.
-    *   Support up to 80% test cases from 20% (approximate).
+    *   Supports up to 80% test cases from 20%
-    *   Can test device without keypad and screen.
+    *   Can run without human involved.

-    *   Run test machine 24 hours a day, instead of 12 hours.
-*   [Windows Phone 7 ODM] SIM lock mechanism
-    *   Original SIM lock mechanism is not flexible to adapt different lock requirements and it is hard to maintain.
-    *   Use Tag, Length, Value (TLV) format to store data
-    *   RSA as cryptographic algorithms
-    *   Auto-testing tool for device
-    *   Auto-testing tool for encoder DLL
+*   Solve a long live (3 projects: Motorola W7, BenQ M7, Motorola VE538) stack overflow bug in battery management.
+    *   Write a testing tool to reboot device per 40 seconds since it only happens in boot time.

 ## Miscellaneous Open Source Projects